-Now, lenders take much more consideration of risk and have more stringent eligibility criteria, meaning “guaranteed” personal loans are not available.
+Lenders in New Zealand are much more considerate of risk and have stringent eligibility criteria, meaning “guaranteed” personal loans are not available.
 However, even if, for example, you have a bad credit history or receive Work and Income payments lenders might still consider you for a loan.
 Compare your options below.

 ⚠️ Warning: be cautious with short-term loans